top of page

 The paté.

 Cycling went even slower than yesterday.
-The roads were perfectly straight and the wind came right from the front.
-At a certain moment we came to a 'descent'.
-The wind blew so fast we were only going 12 km/h downhill.
-Een when there were no major mountains we still continuously needed to climb smaller hills.
+The roads were perfectly straight, and the wind came right from the front.
+At a particular moment we came to a 'descent'.
+The wind blew so hard that we were only going 12 km/h downhill.
+Even when there were no major mountains we still continuously needed to climb smaller hills.

-During the afternoon the cycling continued to be slow.
+During the afternoon, the cycling continued to be slow.
 The wind was too strong.
-Near the end of the afternoon we needed to climb and descent a lot.
+Near the end of the afternoon, we needed to climb and descend a lot.
 The climbing was more fun on the few occasions there was a sign indicating the summit.

 puerto de huerva